cortinaluis/vue-google-map-sample/README.md

 ```

-### About Google Overlay + d3 SVG features
+### Sample Geo-Coordinates for d3 SVG Overlay

 For a given coordinates defined in a `geojson` file,
-projects them as SVG using d3 v5 on a Google Overlay layer.
+projects them as SVG using [d3 v5](https://d3js.org/) on a Google Overlay layer.
 Currently has three of the following spots (in Singapore) for the overlay.

 ```